kevindo0720/cse15l-lab-reports/lab2.md

   }
 }
 ```
-When running the two tests above in one, the one that fails will produce the following output:
+When running the two tests above, the one that fails will produce the following output:
 ![image](failure.png)

 In order to pass the test case that fails, I changed up the code to account for the error.
 Below are 2 snippets of code: before vs after.
 The before code was provided by the CSE 15L TAs/tutors.